boyter/scc/README.md

 You can also run against multiple files or directories `scc directory1 directory2 file1 file2` with the results aggregated in the output.

+### Ignore Files

+`scc` mostly supports .ignore files inside directories that it scans.
+This is similar to how ripgrep, ag and tokei work. .ignore files are 100% the same as .gitignore files with the same syntax, and as such `scc` will ignore files and directories listed in them.
+You can add .ignore files to ignore things like vendored dependency checked in files and such.
+The idea is allowing you to add a file or folder to git and have ignored in the count.

 ### Interesting Use Cases

 Used inside Intel Nemu Hypervisor to track code changes between revisions https://github.com/intel/nemu/blob/topic/virt-x86/tools/cloc-change.sh#L9